mathjax/MathJax-dev/packer/README.txt

     http://developer.yahoo.com/yui/compressor/

 and unpack it in this directory.
 Alternatively you can symlink to the yuicompressor installation.
+The packing scripts expect to find the JAR file at
+    yuicompressor-2.4.2/build/yuicompressor-2.4.2.jar

 Typically you would call the compression script from the MathJax project directory, like this: